telerik/blazor-docs/components/dropzone/overview.md

 ---
 title: Overview
-page_title: DropZone Overview
+page_title: DropZone Overview and Key Features
-description: Discover the Blazor DropZone and explore the examples.
+description: Discover the Telerik UI for Blazor DropZone, learn how to create the component, integrate it with the Upload and FileSelect controls, use its templaes, parameters, style its appearance, and explore its examples.
 slug: dropzone-overview
 tags: telerik,blazor,dropzone,external,drag,drop,file,overview
 published: True